Ryan North

-Ryan North (born October 20, 1980) is a Canadian writer and computer programmer.
+Ryan North (born October 20, 1980) is a Canadian webcomic and comic book writer and computer programmer.

-He is the creator and author of Dinosaur Comics, and has written for the comic series of Adventure Time and Marvel Comics' The Unbeatable Squirrel Girl and Fantastic Four.
+He is the creator and author of Dinosaur Comics, and has written for the comic series of Adventure Time and Marvel Comics' The Unbeatable Squirrel Girl, Fantastic Four, One World Under Doom, and Hulk: Smash Everything.
 His works have won multiple Eisner Awards and Harvey Awards and made New York Times Bestseller lists.

 Comics

 Webcomics

 North started the webcomic Dinosaur Comics in 2003, during the last year of his undergraduate degree.
 Dinosaur Comics is a fixed-art webcomic which uses the same base art for every strip.
 As of 2025 North has produced more than 4,300 strips.

 Dinosaur Comics was named one of the best webcomics of 2004 and 2005 by The Webcomics Examiner.
 Wired listed Dinosaur Comics as one of "Five Webcomics You Can Share With Your Kids" and PC Magazine included the comic in its "10 Wicked Awesome Webcomics" list.
 Cracked.com named Dinosaur Comics one of the 8 funniest webcomics on the internet.
 In 2005, it won "Outstanding Anthropomorphic Comic" in the Web Cartoonists' Choice Awards.

 As well as Dinosaur Comics, North also created Whispered Apologies, a site where users could submit comic art without text and others would write text to match the art.

 Canada's The Globe and Mail described North as a "pioneering webcomic creator".